5 Things You Should Know

 You probably know that most dance studios have recitals at the end of the year to show what their students have learned.
 A performing arts conservatory has the very word "performing" in its title.
 There should be an opportunity to try out the techniques you've gathered.
 This does not necessarily mean that if you're just starting out, you should have the added pressure of performing, BUT as you progress in your training, performing for an audience should actually be PART of your training.

 ATC Studios has always incorporated showcases as the culmination of its intermediate and advanced classes.
-The actors in Character Technique, Advanced/Professional Class, Actors Lab and other master showcase classes, as well as the participants in our Teen/Young Adult Summer Workshops have an opportunity to perform in NYC Scene Evenings or NJ Showcase events to which agents, managers and casting directors are invited!
-And now we give our students the opportunity to perform in short films, webisodes, and other film projects seen on Youtube, cable, iTunes, and here on our website!
+The actors in Character Technique, Advanced/Professional Class, Actors Lab and other master showcase classes, have an opportunity to perform in NJ Showcase events, and when ready, in NYC Scene Evenings to which agents, managers and casting directors are invited!
+ATC regularly receives (and alerts students to) casting calls and audition notices.
+We also have access to opportunities to perform in short films, webisodes, and other film projects seen on Youtube, cable, iTunes, and some even here on our website!

 5. No Performing Arts Conservatory should promise that students will get a job, agent, or be the next super-star.